zammad/zammad-documentation/prerequisites/software.rst

 The below dependencies need to be installed on your system.
 If you're using the package install, the packages below will automatically installed with the Zammad-Package.

-.. note:: The below package dependency was added with Zammad 2.9 which improves image previews.

-.. warning:: Please note that upgrading from Zammad 2.8 and earlier might fail, because your system does not satisfy the new dependencies.
-   Below installation commands will help you out (you can update normally afterwards)

 .. code-block:: sh

    # Debian 8 & 9, Ubuntu 16.04 & 18.04